 After all, there is money to be made in China—and who knows that better than Joe Biden and his rapacious money-grubbing family?

 So don’t remind us of what happened that night 34 years ago.
 Let sleeping dogs lie, and let’s continue kissing Xi Jinping’s behind as he pursues his plan of world political and economic dominance.

-I was in Beijing on June 4, 1989, when the Chinese government sent its army into Tiananmen Square to crush thousands of students, workers, and political opponents of the ruling Communist oligarchy.
+However, I choose to remember that night in Beijing when the Chinese government sent its army into Tiananmen Square to slaughter thousands of students, workers, and political opponents of the ruling Communist oligarchy.